thbaylson/Obsidian-Notes/Cosmere/Cosmere/Shards/Odium.md

 "This [[Shard]] caused the splintering of the Shards [[Devotion]], [[Dominion]], [[Honor]], and perhaps others throughout the [[Cosmere]]."

 "Odium comes.
-Most dangerous of all the sixteen." - A voice of thunder, spoken to Kaladin during a Highstorm induced fever dream.
+Most dangerous of all the sixteen." - A voice of thunder, spoken to Kaladin during a Highstorm induced fever dream. #Theorycraft why does the Stormfather say sixteen, but the [[Missive]] says there is a seventeenth?